On a new functional for extremal metrics of the conformal laplacian in high dimension: Introduction

-Upper bounds for the conformal spectrum of geometric differential operators play a crucial role in the geometry of manifolds.
+Whenever the spectral functional is conformally invariant, extremal metrics and their associated eigen-elements constitute the conformal spectrum of the operator.
+It plays an important role in the geometry of minimal submanifolds.
 An extensive program initiated by S. T. Yau and collaborators (see \cite{LiYau,YangYau} for instance) has been instrumental in these aspects.
 The existence of extremal metrics on general surfaces has been proved by Nadirashvili and the first author \cite{N1,N2} (see also \cite{nadir}).

-\textbf{Acknowledgements.} The second author thanks Professor Hamid Hezari and Professor Zhiqin Lu for many useful discussions on this topic.
-The second author would also like to thank Professor Bernard Shiffman for his constant support and mentoring.
+The formulation of the problem of extremal metrics for our functional as described in Section \ref{critical point} opens the possibility to investigate existence and regularity of extremal metrics as developed in \cite{N1,N2} for instance.
+Indeed, the strategy implemented in \cite{N1} uses the fact that the problem is two-dimensional only at the very last step.
+This part of the program is under investigation \cite{SX}.